What is BMI?

-The BMI is a term that’s thrown around a lot, but what exactly is the body mass index and more importantly, what can yours tell you about your health?
+BMI is a term that’s thrown around a lot, but what exactly is the body mass index and what does it mean for women and men?
+More importantly, what can yours tell you about your health?
 Enter your weight in kg and height in cms to find out where you sit within the healthy weight range chart.

 What your BMI results mean

 Under 18.5 – you are considered to be underweight.